-Born in Kentucky on September 19, 1861, he would come by his lawman experience honestly, as his father served as a deputy sheriff and his uncle, a county sheriff.
+Evett Dumas “E.D.”
+Nix was born in Kentucky on September 19, 1861; he would come by his lawman experience honestly, as his father served as a deputy sheriff and his uncle a county sheriff.
 As a young man, he worked in his father’s factory and later operated a grocery, hardware, and furniture business in Coldwater, Kentucky.
-He became a traveling sales representative and moved to Paducah, Kentucky and in 1885, where he married Ellen Felts.
+He became a traveling sales representative and moved to Paducah, Kentucky, and in 1885, he married Ellen Felts.

 “He has, right now, all the sturdy characteristics of a veteran.
 A forceful independence, a clear, cool head, a quiet, unostentatious confidence in himself that is the best equipment it is possible for a man to have who would fill successfully the high office to which his merits, and his merits alone, were the signal cause of his call.”

 During these last years of Judge Isaac Parker’s tenure, the territory was still a lawless frontier, filled with desperadoes.
-Recognizing the though job ahead, he quickly appointed a formidable force of deputies, including Henry Andrew “Heck” Thomas, William Matthew “Bill” Tilghman, Chris Madsen, Frank M. Canton, Charles Colcord, John Hixon, and others, most of whom were already veteran peace officers.
+Recognizing the tough job ahead, he quickly appointed a formidable force of deputies, including Henry Andrew “Heck” Thomas, William Matthew “Bill” Tilghman, Chris Madsen, Frank M. Canton, Charles Colcord, John Hixon, and others, most of whom were already veteran peace officers.

-Nix returned to life as a Guthrie businessman and in 1929 co-authored a book titled “Oklahombres: Particularly the Wilder Ones” with Gordon Hines, which detailed the demise of the Doolin-Dalton Gang.
+Nix returned to life as a Guthrie businessman and, in 1929, co-authored a book titled “Oklahombres: Particularly the Wilder Ones” with Gordon Hines, which detailed the demise of the Doolin-Dalton Gang.

-Nix died on February 4, 1946 in Riverside, California and was buried in Paducah, Kentucky.
+On February 4, 1946, Nix died in Riverside, California, and was buried in Paducah, Kentucky.